20 Best Podcasts in Spanish: Improve Your Listening Skills

 Discover Spanish is a podcast set up to introduce basic vocabulary to everyday situations.

-In the first episodes, the speakers cover many aspects of the language such as greetings, introductions and how to ask people how they are feeling etc.
+In the first episodes, the speakers cover many aspects of the language such as greetings, introductions, how to ask people how they are feeling, and so on.

 The podcast is designed for beginners and introduces more complicated, intermediate to advanced vocabulary as the series progresses.